PennLINC/docker_R/README.md

     ...
 ```

 Here, first you need to find out the tag version of `audreycluo/r-packages-for-cubic`'s Docker image you want to use as a base image.
-If you're satified with packages installed in this example `Dockerfile`, then please find its corresponding tag version number at the beginning of this README file.
+If you're satified with packages included in this example `Dockerfile`, then please find its corresponding tag version number at the beginning of this README file.
 Then please replace `<tag>` in line #1 with that tag string.

+!!
+Warning !!
+The version of Docker image this example `Dockerfile` generates **may not** be the up-to-date latest version you see on the Docker Hub!
+So please check out the version number at the beginning of this README file!

 #### Way 2: Build a Docker image from scratch:
 Just copy the example `Dockerfile` from this github repository.
 Modify it or add more commands for your purposes.

 !!warning!!
 Do not overwrite the example `Dockerfile` in this github repository and push it back to github!
 Best keep your own `Dockerfile` somewhere else.

+#### Formatting tips when preparing `Dockerfile`
+* removing spaces at the end of each line of your Dockerfile
+* making sure that there aren't comments at the end of each line.
+Comments should be separate lines from commands.

 ### Step 3.
 Build Docker image
 By following `Step 2`, you should have a new `Dockerfile` ready for building a Docker image.